syntasso/kratix-docs/docs/workshop/part-i/04-using-multiple-promise.md

 ---
-description: Learn about the power of Compound Promises to deliver complete developer experiences
+description: Learn about how Compound Promises can deliver complete developer experiences
 title: Using Compound Promises
 id: multiple-promises
+slug: ../multiple-promises
 ---

 This is Part 4 of [a series](intro) illustrating how Kratix works. <br />